 Choosing the Right Wing-Shooting Lodge

-I have been in the upland hunting business for over 16years and have heard many horror stories.
+I have been in the upland hunting business for over 20 years and have heard many horror stories.
 My guide didn’t show up, the food was terrible, 6 of us slept in a trailer with leaks, my guide harvested more birds than I did, getting to the lodge was a nightmare, etc. To avoid some of these problems I have listed a few key points to consider when booking a trip.

 First you half to decide what species of birds are you looking at hunting.
 We are going to focus on upland birds here, but the same principles would apply to any type of birds.
 Pheasants and quail are the two primary upland birds in the United Sates that wing-shooters hunt.
 South Georgia is known for its quail hunting and South Dakota is known for pheasants.
 There are states like Illinois that offer both quail and pheasant hunting.
 You can have just as good experience in Illinois (Or other mid-west states) hunting pheasant or quail as you can in states that just offer one species of birds.
 The choice is up to you and your preference.